 The purpose of the qualification phase is to determine whether a particular taxon is represented in a sample.
 The qualification is based on the confidence score that a reference did not receive its reads by pure chance.
 Any taxon with a confidence score < 0.995 will be ignored and the reads assigned to it will be reassigned to its closest qualified ancestor.

 The purpose of the quantification phase is to estimate how abundant the qualified taxons are.
 It is based on the number of reads assigned to that taxon.
+For data sets with varying read length, the abundance values are adjusted to correct for a skewed read distribution between taxa.

 The detection limit of the tool is now controlled by the single read mapping parameter "Minimum seed length".
 Increasing this value will give higher precision in the taxa called (true positives), while lowering it will give more taxa called at the cost of precision (more false positives).